SisyphusMD/archiver/README.md

 **Security Warning**: This grants root-level access to the Docker daemon.
 The container can start/stop/delete any container or access any data.
 Only use if necessary.

+### Graceful Shutdown

+The `stop_grace_period: 2m` setting allows the container time to complete cleanup when stopped.
+When `docker compose down` or `docker stop` is called, Archiver will:
+- Complete any running pre-backup hooks
+- Run post-backup hooks to restore services (e.g., restart databases, remove snapshots)
+- Terminate gracefully

+If your post-backup hooks take longer than 2 minutes, increase this value accordingly.

 ### Environment Variables

 | Variable | Required | Description |